 - 1. To provide an assessment of both current and future housing needs and constraints in meeting these needs. - 2.
 To provide a strategy that establishes housing goals, policies, and actions. - 3.
-To intentionally align housing development with both transportation and jobs/economic development such to decrease exposure to environmental toxins such as air pollution in order to create lived environments that enhance health and assist in preventing disease.

-The availability of housing is of vital statewide importance, and the early attainment of decent housing and a suitable living environment for every Californian is a priority of the highest order.
+To intentionally align housing in order to create lived environments that enhance health and assist in statewide importance, and the early attainment of decent housing and a suitable living environment for every Californian is a priority of the highest order.